joshuaWhatmough/rendezvousHairAndBeauty/wp-content/plugins/contact-form-to-email/README.txt

 == Changelog ==

-= 1.0 =
-* First Contact Form to Email stable version released.
-* More configuration options added on the contact form settings area.

-= 1.01 =
-* Compatible with the latest WP versions
-* New automatic CSV report options
-* Added functional form builder
-* Improved CSS styles to avoid CSS conflicts
-* Fixed conflict of the captcha image with some third party plugins
-* Fixed bug in pagination links
-* New feature for adding submission number into the emails
-* Fixed bug with back slashes on submissions

-= 1.1.2 =
+= 1.1.32 =
-* Compatible with the latest WP versions
+* Compatible with WP 4.5
-* Improved translation code, compatible with the latest WP versions
-* New translations
-* Auto-detection and auto-solution for captcha image issues in servers with problem with the PHP sessions configuration
-* Fixed warning that appeared with PHP safe mode restrictions
-* Sanitized GET parameters used in queries

-= 1.1.3 =
+= 1.1.33 =
-* Sanitized parameters used in SQL queries.
-* Support for large forms.
-* Improved translations.
-* Compatible with the latest WordPress 4.2.x version
+* Slashes escape fix

-= 1.1.4 =
+= 1.1.34 =
-* Compatible with the WordPress 4.2.2 version
+* jQuery deprecated functions replaced

-= 1.1.5 =
+= 1.1.35 =
-* Removed use of esc_sql for numeric values
-* Fixed XSS vulnerability
-* Fixed bug in translation functions.
+* Fixed bug in throubleshoot area

-= 1.1.6 =
-* Compatible with the latest WordPress 4.2.3
-* Update to messages list.
-* Better code for captcha image generation.
-* Fixed conflict with zLib library
-* Update to the captcha generation to add content-length header

-= 1.1.7 =
+= 1.1.36 =
-* Update to the h2-h1 tags in the admin interface
-* Fixed bug with the tabs
-* Fixed initialization bug in reports
-* Fixed typo in dutch language
+* Old changelogs placed in changelog.txt
-* Removed unneeded data from the post process

-= 1.1.8 =
-* Fixed CSV sample format
-* Updated support links

-= 1.1.9 =
-* Default settings updated

-= 1.1.10 =
-* Support new charsets

-= 1.1.11 =
-* Interface modifications

-= 1.1.12 =
-* Updates to admin interface

-= 1.1.13 =
-* Form validation is now activated from the form builder

-= 1.1.14 =
-* Tested and compatible with WordPress 4.4

 == Upgrade Notice ==

-= 1.1.14 =
+= 1.1.36 =
-* Tested and compatible with WordPress 4.4
+* Old changelogs placed in changelog.txt

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
-Contact us if you need further information: http://wordpress.dwbooster.com/support
+Contact us if you need further information: http://form2email.dwbooster.com/contact-us